dask/distributed/docs/source/channels.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If you wish to submit work to your cluster from a short lived client such as a
-web application view, a AWS Lambda function or some other fire and forget script,
+web application view, an AWS Lambda function or some other fire and forget script,
 channels give a way to do this.

 Motivating Example - A workflow designer